Pakistani Investor

 Lessons Learned

-3. Legitimate Modarabas are listed on stock exchange
+2. Legitimate Modarabas are listed on the Pakistan Stock Exchange

 Red Flags for Investment Scams